TechWithHer/aws-multi-env-platform/README.md

 The project follows enterprise DevOps practices including remote state management, infrastructure modularization, deployment approvals, security validation, environment isolation, and operational monitoring.

+## Infrastructure Status Dashboard

+A single-page dashboard showing dev/stage/prod side by side — CloudWatch alarm status (green/red), tagging compliance %, last deployment timestamp, and resource counts per environment.
+This directly visualizes the "Governance" and "Monitoring" sections of your README — the parts that are hardest to show in a static screenshot otherwise.
+Pulls from CloudWatch and Resource Groups Tagging API via a small Lambda + API Gateway backend.

 ---

 ## Project Objectives